TheDaniel3131/TheDaniel3131/README.md

 <img src="/assets/mochi-sleeping.gif" align="right" height="100px"/>

 ## I am a software engineer student that likes to code and play tons of games!
-✨ My full name is Daniel Poh Ting Fong.
+✨ My name is Daniel Poh.
 As for now, I am currently studying at APU (Asia Pacific University) in Malaysia.
 My favourite pastime hobbies are playing video games, watching online videos, and playing chess!
 I am just a guy who wants to learn anything as much as possible because I am a learner myself.

 📫 Feel free to contact me:
 - https://daniel3131.carrd.co/